Main-Roads/merge-segments/readme.md

 ## 1. Introduction

-`dtimsprep` is a python package useful in the preparation of data for the dTIMS modelling process.
+`merge_segments` is a python package which reproduces an old excell process.

-Currently only the `merge` module is included, but other modules may be added in the future.
+The purpose is to combine two data tables which have a linear segment index ("from" and "to" columns); ie where each row in the input tables represents some linear portion of an entity; for example a road segment from 5km to 10km.

 There is an ongoing effort to accelerate and parallelise the merge function under a new repo called